iliasprc/SLR-Papers/README.md

 # SLR Papers
-on sign language recognition-translation and related fields
+A large collection of papers on sign language recognition-translation and SLR datasets.

 ## Table of Content